Virtual Design Methods Highlight Collaboration Opportunities

 Driving Innovation in Construction through BIM and 3D Design

-Driving Innovation in Construction through BIM and 3D Design Michael Day, Head of BIM & 3D Design at PERI
+Driving Innovation in Construction through BIM and 3D Design Michael Day, Head of BIM & 3D Design, PERI

 Michael Day is the Head of BIM and 3D Design at PERI, where he leads the charge in driving innovation and efficiency within the construction and technology sectors.
 His journey in this field has been shaped by a diverse range of experiences, beginning as a design engineer (BIM), where he gained hands-on expertise with various BIM software and workflows.